microsoft/FluidFramework/docs/content/docs/recipes/node.md

    loadCli(container.initialObjects.map);
    ```

-1. Replace `TODO 7` with the following code.
+2. Replace `TODO 7` with the following code.
 Note that, this code will first take the container id as the input.
-If a new Fluid container is created, press Enter or type `undefined`.
+To create a new Fluid container, press Enter or type `undefined`.
 A new container will be initialized and the container id will be printed in the terminal.
 You can copy the container id, launch a new terminal window, and type/paste the initial container id to have multiple collaborative NodeJS clients.

    ```js
    const containerId = await readInput();